-The Principality (Kedatuan) of Sokong is located on north Lombok.
+The kingdom (Kedatuan) of Sokong is located on north Lombok.
+Existed in the 14th century.

 About the Datu today (2018)